ThomasMeissnerDS/e2e_ml/README.md

 - test_class.hyperparameter_tuning_sample_size = 100000 # for model hyperparameter optimization
 - test_class.brute_force_selection_sample_size = 15000 # for an experimental feature selection

 For binary classification a sample size of 100k datapoints is sufficient in most cases.
-Hyperparameter tuning can be much less, depending on class imbalance.
+Hyperparameter tuning sample size can be much less, depending on class imbalance.

 For multiclass we recommend to start with small samples as algorithms like Xgboost and LGBM will easily grow in memory consumption